baoduy/hbd.astro-paper/src/content/blog/donet-mvc-anti-forgery-token-and-machine-key.md

 Let's say a user, denoted here as user A, sends a request that is redirected to server 1 by the load balancer.
 The website responds by providing a view along with an encrypted AntiForgeryToken.
-Later, user A submits the form back to the load balancer, expecting the form to be processed by server 1.
+Later user A submits the form back to the load balancer, expecting the form to be processed by server 1.

 However, if the load balancer redirects the request to server 2, there’s a problem.
 The token encrypted by Server 1 cannot be decrypted on Server 2 as the decryptionKey on Server 2 differs from the one on Server 1.
 This mismatch of keys results in an error.

-To prevent such issues, ensure consistency in keys - every instance of the website inside a single web farm needs to use the same set of keys for token encryption/decryption and validation.
+To prevent such issues, ensure consistency in keys for every instance of the website inside a single web farm needs to use the same set of keys for token encryption/decryption and validation.

 However, when dealing with multiple websites hosted on the same server,